sekwah41/Naruto-Mod/README.md

 Where to get the mod http://www.planetminecraft.com/mod/naruto-mod-1750133/

-## To enable the mixins you will need to run forge with this program argument
-`--mixin.config=mixins.narutomod.json`

 # Useful Tools/Info
 Hotswapping that I didn't know existed for far too long https://dcevm.github.io/.